How much does a Nissan cost to insure?

 The cost of Nissan car insurance depends on lots of different factors.
 Car insurers group different models of cars into price brackets, and there are 50 of these.
 Cars towards the bottom end are seen as the cheapest to insure and those in the higher brackets are more expensive.

-For example, the Nissan Micra insurance group will also feature other small cars which are cheap to insure.
-On the other hand, the Nissan Qashqai insurance group will be nearer to the 50 mark as it’s a more valuable car and will cost more to insure.
+For example, the Nissan Micra is likely to fall into an insurance group around 7-11.
+On the other hand, the Nissan Qashqai insurance group will be between 13-21 as it’s a more valuable car and will cost more to insure.

-Other factors are also at play when insurers calculate a premium.
-They include details about the driver, such as their age, location, profession, and driving history, as well as information about the car, including its age, value, and where it’s kept.
+When calculating Nissan car insurance quotes, insurers will also take into account lots of other factors.
+These include details about the driver, such as their age, location, profession, and driving history, as well as information about the Nissan itself including its age, value, and where it’s kept.

-While every car insurance quote is unique, here we’ve picked out some examples of the cost* of Nissan car insurance, to give you an idea of how much you might pay.
+While every car insurance quote is unique, here we’ve picked out some examples of the cost* of Nissan car insurance, to give you an idea of how much you might pay for different models.

 You will also need to factor in the following costs: road tax, fuel, and the cost of Vehicle Exercise Duty (VED), an annual tax based on your car’s emissions.